 - Do not leave messages on your door about where you are going or when you will return.

 - Keep ground level windows closed or use a safety lock.

 - Do not leave tempting valuables visible inside your parked car.

-- Record serial numbers and description of valuable property.
+- Record serial numbers and descriptions of valuable property.

-- Do not put your address on key ring.
+- Do not put your address or attach your BuckID to your key ring.